quicwg/base-drafts/draft-ietf-quic-transport.md

 APPLICATION_CLOSE ({{frame-application-close}}) frames.

 There is no restriction on the use of the 16-bit error code space for application protocols.
-However, application protocols SHOULD define error codes for terminating streams with an error and for use when sending a RST_STREAM in response to a STOP_SENDING frame.
+However, QUIC reserves the error code with a value of 0 to mean STOPPING.
+The application error code of STOPPING (0) is used by the transport to cancel a stream in response to receipt of a STOP_SENDING frame.

 # Security and Privacy Considerations